creditwithout/-/robot logic and analysis/graphics/readme.md

 # 2
 ![WhatsApp Image 2025-09-26 at 8 27 46 AM](https://github.com/user-attachments/assets/306d4c11-6e32-47e0-ab34-9debfb363ac7)

+- The dashed black line represents the Real Yaw, the true, error-free orientation that both systems are attempting to replicate.
+The red line shows the output of a standard 6-Axis Fusion, which combines only a gyroscope and an accelerometer.
+While this method is effective for calculating pitch and roll, it lacks an absolute reference for the yaw direction.
+Consequently, it is completely vulnerable to the gyroscope's inherent drift.
+As the graph clearly illustrates, this accumulated error causes the red line to continuously and progressively deviate from the real yaw, ending with a significant error of over 30 degrees.

+- In stark contrast, the blue line represents the output of an advanced 9-Axis Fusion, such as that performed by a `BNO086 sensor`.
+This system adds a crucial third sensor: a magnetometer, which acts like a compass by providing an absolute reference to the Earth's magnetic field.
+This allows the fusion algorithm to constantly correct the gyroscope's drift, resulting in an exceptionally accurate yaw calculation that almost perfectly overlays the real yaw line.

 # 3
 <img width="1000" height="600" alt="Generated Image September 26, 2025 - 8_08AM (1)" src="https://github.com/user-attachments/assets/e896548e-b0d2-492a-8add-6beeea507c53" />